Board of Directors

 Marcelo Roman

 Marcelo Roman is the Managing Principal at RSI Group Consulting.
-He is a trusted thought leader, consultant, and advisor to boards of directors, C-level executives, and senior leaders and field personnel on business transformation, strategic planning, global expansion, and leadership alignment.
+He is a trusted thought leader, consultant, and coach to boards of directors, C-level executives, and senior leaders on business transformation, strategic planning, global expansion, and leadership alignment.

-He gives back to the community with initiatives such as membership in IBM’s Corporate Diversity Task Force, focusing on the implementation of the Diversity & Inclusion Policy globally.
-He has served on the boards of Out and Equal, 7Stages Theatre, Berlitz Corporation, and the University of Georgia.
-He also led a number of initiatives for developing Hispanic leaders in the United States.
+He gives back to the community by serving on local and national boards, volunteering with private and public organizations.
 During the 1996 Summer Olympic Games in Atlanta, he worked for two years as an advisory board member for volunteer training and was assigned as Olympic Envoy to Spain.

 Ginia Taylor